intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/pattern_recognize.md

 ## Search each straight chain pattern

-The [`engine.compile.graph_utils`](https://github.com/intel/neural-compressor/blob/master/engine/compile/graph_utils.py) has `search_straight_pattern` API for searching sequence pattern.
+The [`compile.graph_utils`](https://github.com/intel/intel-extension-for-transformers/blob/main/intel_extension_for_transformers/backends/neural_engine/compile/graph_utils.py) has `search_straight_pattern` API for searching sequence pattern.
 It receives `input_pattern` and `graph` parameters and exploits `DFS` algorithm to find eligible results.
 The `input_pattern` is a list contains several op_type from the step above.
 For example, it could be one like this:

 ```python
 ['MatMul', 'BiasAdd', ['Add', 'AddV2']]
 ```

-The `graph` is the intermediate graph of `engine.compile`.
+The `graph` is the intermediate graph of `compile`.
 This API returns matched node_names results list.
 For example, if the intermediate graph has 24 layers and each layer has a `['MatMul', 'BiasAdd', ['Add', 'AddV2']]` pattern, then the length is 24.
 Each match pattern result is still a list contains the node names, and the last element is the op_type list corresponding to the former node names.

 ```python
 # the input_pattern is [A, B, C]
 ret = [[A_node_name_1, B_node_name_1, C_node_name_1, [A, B, C]], [A_node_name_2, B_node_name_2, C_node_name_2, [A, B, C]], ..., [A_node_name_n, B_node_name_n, C_node_name_n, [A, B, C]], ...]
 ```

-Assume you want to find the match results of pattern `['MatMul', 'BiasAdd', ['Add', 'AddV2']]` in bert_large TensorFlow model (you can get this model from this [link](https://github.com/intel/neural-compressor/tree/master/examples/engine/nlp/squad/bert_large#2-prepare-dataset-and-model) and make sure the tf version is `intel-tensorflow-1.15-up2`).
+Assume you want to find the match results of pattern `['MatMul', 'BiasAdd', ['Add', 'AddV2']]` in bert_large TensorFlow model.

 ```python
 from intel_extension_for_transformers.backends.neural_engine.compile import COMPILES